andreichernov/kids_apps_privacy_policy/README.md

 ---

-This privacy policy was last updated on June 26, 2021.
+This privacy policy was last updated on July 29, 2022.
 This privacy policy may change from time to time.
 I recommend you periodically check this document to be aware of the changes.

 If you have any questions or concerns about my privacy policies, please contact me at: